When I Lost You (Sarah Whatmore song)

-"When I Lost You" is the debut single of English singer-songwriter Sarah Whatmore, written and produced by Richard Stannard.
+"When I Lost You" is the debut single of the English singer Sarah Whatmore, written and produced by Richard Stannard.
 The song was originally due to be included on her debut album; however, her record company decided to pull the album.
 The song was originally written for Kylie Minogue's album Fever (2001).

 The single was released on CD on 9 September 2002 in the United Kingdom.
-It peaked at number six on the UK Singles Chart in September 2002 and number 32 in Ireland the next month.
+It peaked at number 6 on the UK Singles Chart in September 2002 and number 32 in Ireland the next month.
 In Australia, the song was released on 10 March 2003 and made a brief appearance on the ARIA Singles Chart, peaking at number 49 in May 2003.